ezeeworld/B4S-Android-SDK/README.md

 				.setAutoCancel(true)
 				.build());
 ```
-As normal, the notifications can be extended with sounds, vibrations, etc.

 Special care needs to be taken if the SDK-generated notifications should be shown as pop-up when using the application in the foreground, rather than as Android notification.
 To implement this behaviour, every `Activity` in which notification popups are allowed should extend from the `B4SNotificationActivity` base class.
 Alternatively, if your activity already extends another class, you may instantiate a `B4SNotificationPopup` instance in the `onCreate` method and call through its `onResume` and `onPause` methods appropriatedly.